By Donna Cardillo, RN, MA, CSP, FAAN

 Start writing.
 Whenever I’m asked how to begin writing, my advice is simple: Start writing.
 Keep a journal, write essays in a spiral notebook, draft an article, put a personal experience or opinion on paper or on computer.
 Writing is a discipline as much as an art form.
 It’s a habit you have to get into and make time for on a regular basis.
 You don’t have to write every day, but several times a week is advisable.
 If possible, designate a personal space for writing.
 You might also consider going to the library, a café, or other quiet place.
 Don’t wait for the mood to strike you.
 Create a time and space, and the ideas and inspiration will come.

 Study the craft.
 Good writing takes experience and know-how.
 There is both an art and a science to it.
 The science is good grammar and the “rules” for articles, essays, and letters.
 The art is the colorful and effective phrasing that captures readers.
 Both can be learned by reading related books, taking courses and workshops on the subject, and speaking with experienced writers.
-Go to the public library and search for books on topics such as how to write an effective article, the art of persuading on paper, and rules of good grammar and composition writing.
+Go to the public library and search online for books and articles on topics such as how to write an effective article, the art of persuading on paper, and rules of good grammar and composition writing.
 Consider taking a writing workshop where you’re required to share your work and receive feedback, critiques, and advice.
 Subscribe to writing journals.
 Join a writers’ group.
 Contact an author whose work you admire and ask for some tips and advice.

 Study published works, especially those you particularly enjoy reading.
 Note how the article or chapter starts and ends, and how the material is organized.
 Notice how the author introduces, develops, and wraps up a topic.
 Pay attention to the author’s style and use of examples, stories, and analogies.
 Observe the descriptive language — specific words and phrases that create an image or convey an emotion — and the use of simple, clear language.